 Faculty and Program Administrators

-Program faculty and staff should continue to process their pool of applicants and submit decisions to Grad Studies as soon as they can.
-We will continue to support and offer as much flexibility as we can to students impacted by COVID-19.
+Program faculty and staff should continue to process their pool of applicants and submit decisions to Graduate Studies as soon as they can.
+We will continue to support and offer as much flexibility as we can to students impacted by Covid-19.
 Applications for students who are unable to complete their applications or submit all required documents will need to have their start date deferred to the next term.

 Deferrals can be administratively approved for all students who request a deferral of admissions and who come from countries where student visa processing is restricted.
 Please confirm with the Office of Graduate Studies if your program would like to take advantage of this administrative approval process and, if so, what further conditions you would have.
 Please confirm with admitted students directly in response to requests to defer financial support.

 Updated information and resources can be found on the Covid-19 Information for Researchers and Other Research Personnel page.